 - Rent and rates.

 - Heating, lighting and water.

 - Telephone, stationery and postage.

 - Advertising and promotions.

-The Profit and Loss report deducts any overheads from your gross profit to show the net profit for the period.
+- The Profit and Loss report deducts any overheads from your gross profit to show the net profit for the period.
 This is an important figure because it provides for future investment and shows whether the net worth of your business will increase.
-If there is no net profit, you have not made any money over the specified period and need to take steps to improve your business's performance.
+If there is no net profit, you have not made any money over the specified period and need to take steps to improve the performance of your business.